Common name: Schisandra

 Latin name: Schisandra chinensis

-Affinity: Immune system, nervous system, respiratory system, digestive system, endocrine system
+Affinities: Immune system, nervous system, respiratory system, digestive system, endocrine system, circulatory system, reproductive system

 Parts used: Berries

 Characteristics: Schisandra is native to north-eastern and north central China, growing up to 20 feet high it produces of clusters of small, bright, red berries (Castleman, 2001).
 Its name in Chinese, wu-wei-zi, means five taste berry.
 It is special in Chinese medicine because it is one of their herbs that incorporates all five tastes: sweet, salty, sour, bitter, and spicy.
 It also is cultivated in Russia for its medicinal properties (Panossian et al., 2008).

 History: Schisandra has been long used in traditional Chinese medicine and it was used to balance herbal formula.
 In Chinese medicine, the plant was used for example, as a stimulant in sexual weakness and impotence, frequent urination, diarrhoea, asthma, urinary tract disorders, palpitations, and insomnia (Panossian et al., 2008).
 The herb also made its way to Eastern Russia where the berries and seeds were used by Nanai hunters to improve night vision, as a tonic, and to reduce hunger, thirst, and exhaustion, “it gives forces to follow a sable all the day without food”.
 In the period between 1940-1960 many clinical and pharmacological experiments were carried out on Schisandra in the USSR.
 These extensive studies on Schisandra revealed important stimulatory effects and it was incorporated into the official medicine of Russia.
 Much of this research has only recently become available in English.